elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 ## 4.1 Formats for training material

 Welcome, everyone!
 Today, we’re going to embark on an interactive journey to explore the diverse landscape of training materials in life sciences.
 Our activity is designed to not only identify the various formats available but also to reflect on our personal preferences and the rationale behind them.

-Here is the activity Overview: We’ll examine different types of training materials, ranging from slides and videos to datasets and software.
+Here is the activity: We’ll examine different types of training materials, ranging from slides and videos to datasets and software.
 For each category, we’ll determine the possible formats they could take.
 Then, we’ll dive deeper to discuss which formats we predominantly use and, most importantly, why we prefer those over others.
 This exercise will not only enhance our understanding of the material formats but also provide insights into our teaching methodologies.
 It’s a chance to share experiences, learn from each other, and possibly discover new ways to engage our audience.
+Let’s get started!
+Please open the 'Answer' tab as a guide for this reflection exercies.
-So, let’s get started!
-Please go to to the joint file.
-As we proceed, I encourage you to think critically about the ‘why’—it’s the key to understanding our choices and improving our approach to training.
-Let’s have a productive session!
+As we proceed, I encourage you to think critically about the ‘why’ — it’s the key to understanding our choices and improving our approach to training.

-!!! question "Reflection"
+!!! question "Discussion"

     How many training materials formats can you list?
 Identify possible formats for each type of material.
 Which format(s) do you mostly adopt?
 Why?